 11.18.2. the Cardholder, before the payment, announces potential problems with the acceptance of the Card; or

-11.18.3. more than one payment transactions are to be executed at different times with the same Card within two (2) consecutive calendar days.
+11.18.3. more than one payment transaction is to be executed at different times with the same Card within two (2) consecutive calendar days.

 12. The Merchant confirms and agrees that:

 12.1.
 ICCO are the only and exclusive owners of card trademarks.
-The Merchant may use logos, trademarks and signs of ICCO or Partner-Bank for marketing purposes only with the Partner-Bank’s prior written consent, unless otherwise authorised to do so;
+The Merchant may use the logos, trademarks, and signs of the ICCO or Partner-Bank for marketing purposes only with the Partner-Bank’s prior written consent, unless otherwise authorised to do so;